-When Was The Last Shopify Down?
+When Was The Last Time Shopify Went Down?

 Is Shopify Down Right Now?